jsb58p/CS-303-Assignment-1/README.md

 # 1
 -Download or copy the Array_Modify.h and Array_Modify_Imp.cpp into the repository where the project running this program is stored.
+-Ensure that the input file is also in the repository.

 # 2
 -Main function must contain:

-#include <iostream >        //for input/output to console
+#include < iostream >        //for input/output to console

 #include "Array_Modify.h"   //included header file